-2. The special education plan outlines several links to the 2019-2023 Strategic Plan with a focus on reducing barriers to student achievement and providing individualized, personalized support and resources to meet the needs of every learner.
-In addition, the plan supports the development of strategies, tools, and resources to improve student well-being while fostering strong relationships among students, staff, families and the school community.
-The goal of the plan is to provide students, families and employees a fulsome tool to use as a guide and resource when supporting students with special educational needs in the Ottawa-Carleton District School Board (OCDSB).
+- 2. The special education plan outlines several links to the 2023-2027 Strategic Plan with a focus on the core values of: - Equity, Inclusion, and Accessibility by highlighting the Board's model for special education and some of the key shifts that are being made to reduce barriers to student achievement and providing individualized, personalized support and resources to meet the needs of every learner; - Community Building by encouraging engagement, trust, and collaboration with parents/caregivers, community groups, and school based teams; - Responsible Resource Use by outlining the use of resources in support of teaching practices, student success, and good governance; and - Leadership Development by encouraging and supporting critical thinking, global awareness, and ethical decision-making.

+The goal of the plan is to provide students, families and employees a fulsome tool to use as a guide and resource when supporting students with special educational needs in the Ottawa-Carleton District School Board (OCDSB) through the key areas of focus, learning, wellbeing, and social responsibility.